hitthecodelabs/InstagramPostsFetcher/README.md

 # Instagram Posts Fetcher

-A Python script that fetches Instagram posts from a specified account using a public or private GraphQL endpoint.
+A Python script that fetches Instagram posts from a specified account using a GraphQL endpoint.
 It supports batching, pagination, and resumable downloads, saving your results into JSON format.
 It also handles encoding issues for robust JSON loading.

 ## Features